-I'm about to start my final year of studying computer science and entrepreneurship at Princeton University.
-I'm wrapping up my product management internship at Google and am actively recruiting for an entry-level PM position.
+I just started my final year of studying computer science and entrepreneurship at Princeton University.
+I'm actively recruiting for an entry-level product management position and expect to graduate in June 2019.

 This summer I'm in Google's Associate Product Manager internship program at the company's Mountain View headquarters in California.